e Government Payments Council (eGPC)

 - Produced the only nationwide survey and white paper on the use of debit cards to deliver government payments.

-- Provide guidance to Federal Agencies on such programs as federal payment cards for the unbanked, coupons for digital television conversion subsidies, wireless and chip/PIN technology enhancements and others.
+- Provide guidance to Federal Agencies on such programs as federal payment cards for the unbanked, photos on cards, wireless and chip/PIN technology enhancements and others.

 President, Peter Relich Consulting, LLC